Bat Archaeological Project: Exploration of 3rd millennium structures and settlements at one of the most important sites in the Sultanate of Oman.

 Mostly focusing on the 3rd millennium BCE, but interested in the rise and decline of the Bronze Age in this region (thus ca. 3200-1800 BCE)

-Deputy Director: Dr. Christopher P. Thornton, University of Pennsylvania
+Co-Director: Dr. Christopher P. Thornton, University of Pennsylvania and National Geographic

-Assistant Director: Ms. Charlotte M. Cable, Michigan State University)
+Co-Director: Dr. Charlotte M. Cable, Michigan State University

 The Bat Archaeological Project was begun in 2007 under the direction of Museum Curator Gregory L. Possehl.
 It is a UNESCO World Heritage Site located in the interior of Oman on the southern side of the Hajar Mountains.
 The site consists of the largest and best preserved Bronze Age cemetery in the region as well as a series of 3rd millennium habitation areas centered around large, circular structures known as "towers."